Urassaya Sperbund: Accolades

 Urassaya has been nominated for numerous awards throughout her career.
-She was nominated for nine Nataraja Award, and six TV Gold Awards.
+She was nominated for nine Nataraja Awards and six TV Gold Awards.
 She has won a Siamdara Stars Award, a Suphannahong National Film Award, and a Thai Film Director Award for Best Actress for Brother of the Year.
 She also received Rising Star Asia Award in New York Asian Film Festival.